 WEARING MULTIPLE HATS

-I’ve found that having a system in place, right from the very start, will help to alleviate the stress.
-So simple things such as sending out invoices promptly, and chasing up non-payment promptly too.
-Keeping accurate records of your incomings and outgoings.
-If you keep on top of these on a weekly basis, it makes the whole job of totting everything up so much easier.
+How to tackle it: Having a system in place, right from the very start, will help to alleviate the stress.
+So simple things such as sending out invoices promptly, chasing up non-payment promptly and keeping accurate records of your incomings and outgoings.
+Keepig on top of everything will prevent you from tackling things in a haphazard manner, saving you time and money in the long run.

 Managing your time: Overall, this is probably the most important factor to get to grips with when you work for yourself.
 Time is a literal asset.
 It IS money, so every minute counts.
 That means forgetting about the dishwasher, checking your inbox or updating social media every five minutes.
 I’ve found that it’s so important to schedule time to catch up with tasks like these, and focus my main efforts on earning money.